arminabdijs/HTML/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.
 Ensure new content adheres to the existing structure and includes clear documentation.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](MIT) file for details.

 ## Contact
-For questions or feedback, please open an issue or contact the maintainer at [your-email@example.com].
+For questions or feedback, please open an issue or contact the maintainer at [arminabdijs@gmail.com].